 Your team works collaboratively to provide expert medical care and support throughout your treatment.

 Scripps MD Anderson develops a personalized treatment plan for every patient.
 Your plan will depend on the type and stage of your cancer, as well as your age, your overall health and your personal and lifestyle needs.
-From day one, you’ll work closely with your nurse navigator to understand your personalized cancer treatment plan.
-Your plan includes the treatments your team recommends for your care, such as surgery, radiation or chemotherapy.
+Your treatment plan options may include surgery, radiation therapy, or systemic therapy, such as chemotherapy and/or immunotherapy.
 In some cases, you may need a combination of treatments.

 Discuss your treatment options with your team, and never hesitate to ask for more information.
 The links below provide more information about understanding your cancer care: